Robust preparation of ground state phases under noisy imaginary time evolution: Results

 where $\rho_{\rm g.s.}=|\psi_{\rm g.s.}\rangle \langle \psi_{\rm g.s.}|$ is the pure state density matrix corresponding to the ground state of $H$.
 Within the doubled space formalism, the trace in Eq.~\eqref{eq:fidelity} can be evaluated as an overlap between the ground states of the effective Hamiltonian with and without the noise-induced coupling:

 We compute the two ground states, one with $\lambda=0.1$ and the other with $\lambda=0$, and the overlap between them using DMRG, and plot the resulting fidelity as a function of the transverse field in Fig.~\ref{fig:fidelity}.
 For $g\ll1$ ($g\gg1$), both the noisy and the noiseless steady state are deep in their respective ordered (disordered) phases, and the fidelity between them is close to one.
 On the other hand, for values of $g$ in between the noiseless and the noisy critical points (marked by dotted lines in the figure), the noisy steady state is disordered, while the noiseless one is ordered, and the fidelity dips drastically toward zero.
 The dip is stronger for larger system sizes, with the fidelity reaching zero for $2L=800$.
 We note that the fidelity also decreases with system size even deep in the ordered/disordered phase, albeit the decrease is much smaller there than in the region between the critical points.
+We attribute this decrease to the orthogonality catastrophe and expect the fidelity to decay to zero exponentially with system size for any value of $g$ in the thermodynamic limit, $L\to\infty$.
+While we observe exponential decay within the region between the noiseless and the noisy critical points, unfortunately, the available system sizes preclude us from definitively inferring exponential decay outside of this region.
+We demonstrate scaling of the fidelity with system size in Appendix~\ref{sec:fidelity_syst_size}.

 Using the DMRG, we further calculate the location of the critical point $g_c$ for other values of the parameter $\lambda$ and plot the resulting two-dimensional phase diagram in the $(g,\lambda)$ parameter space in Fig.~\ref{fig:dmrg_phase_diagram}(a).